-A Mix of Murders is my first book, and has been selling well since it was published at the end of May 2012.
+A Mix of Murders is my first book, and has remained popular since it was published at the end of May 2012.
 The following is a synopsis of A Mix of Murders, written by the book's copy-editor Richard Vaughan.

 In the intricate case of Paul Vickers, we learn of a driven and accomplished medic, with aspirations to high political-status, and a predilection for vulnerable women.
 Married unhappily to a once-promising but handicapped mathematician, the doctor took numerous lovers, meeting his demise in the form of the attractive and worldly Pamela Collison.
 She informed the police of complicity with Vickers, and thus we discover a near-perfect murder-weapon along with counsels’ imaginative and polarising arguments during Vickers’s trial.
 Was Vickers the ‘new Dr. Crippen’, as Collison asserted?
 Farrell delivers the uneasy sense that facts and outcome were never wholly matched; read it and form your own view.

 In notable contrast, we find that Michael Queripel’s conviction hinged on a single and rather unusual piece of evidence, and that his murder trial was one of the very shortest in legal history – just how short is surprising – and it is through such accounts that the broad spectrum this book presents becomes apparent.
 Scrutinising hitherto unexplored cases, Farrell gives accounts of murder driven by poverty, disaffection, social pressures and vaunting ambition.
 Comparing and contrasting those all-too-human forces that motivate people to kill, this volume forms a fine addition to the library of any fan of true crime.